The star-square relation and the generalized star-triangle relation from 3d supersymmetric dualities I: The star-square relation

 where the function $\epsilon(y)$ is $\epsilon(0)=\epsilon(\lfloor\frac{r}{2}\rfloor)=1$, and for all other values of $y$, $\epsilon(y)=2$, the summation is over the holonomies $y=\frac{r}{2\pi} \int A_\mu d x^{\mu}$, where $A_\mu$ is the gauge field, and the integration is performed over a non-trivial cycle on $S_b^3/{\mathbb Z}_r$.

 One can obtain the integral identity (\ref{intssr}) by fixing $r=1$ in (\ref{intssr2}) and so one can also study the integral identity (\ref{intssr2}) as a generalized version of the solution to the star-triangle relation studied in \cite{Kels:2018xge}.
+Also, the integral identity (\ref{intssr2}) is recently discussed as a solution to the decoration transformation \cite{Catak:2024ygo}.